domo-domino-desu/toc-20260824-zh/README.md

 2022-Jan-21  JH Text is getting a final in-class use before being set to version 1.0.
 2022-May-20  JH Run-up to 1.0: got asy to work on recent OS install.
 2022-Jul-19  JH Version 1.0.
-2023-Jul-24  JH Version 1.10, incorporating feedback from other teachers and includes paper copy.
+2023-Jul-24  JH Version 1.10, incorporating feedback from other teachers and providing a paper copy.